A Local’s Opinion On The Best Campground In The Great Smoky Mountains

 - No showers, but Cades Cove doesn’t have showers either

-Cades Cove Campground In The Smokies
+Cades Cove Campground In The Great Smoky Mountains National Park

 The best thing about Cades Cove Campground is not the campground itself but its amazing proximity to one of the most beautiful (and visited) areas of the park, Cades Cove.
 This, however, is both a positive and a negative.